Titan triggerfish

 Horned Sea Star

-The Horned Sea Star, Protoreaster nodosus, commonly known as chocolate chip sea star, is a species of sea star found in the warm, shallow waters of the Indo-Pacific region.
+Horned Sea Star, Protoreaster nodosus, commonly known as chocolate chip sea star, is a species of sea star found in the warm, shallow waters of the Indo-Pacific region.
 They are sometimes seen in the marine aquarium trade or dried and sold as curios.
-The sea stars are usually colored in shades of red or brown, but can be light tan, the color of cookie dough.
-This appearance, combined with the small horns on its dorsal side, give the sea star a look similar to that of a bumpy cookie.
+Protoreaster nodosus possess rows of spines or "horns"; black conical points arranged in a single row, radially on the dorsal side ...

 Redang Island Malaysia Turtle Sanctuary